 Not a member?
 Learn More »

-Patrick Reis is a staff correspondent at National Journal.
+Patrick Reis is policy editor for National Journal.
 He has previously worked at POLITICO, Greenwire and Seattle's Real Change News.
 He likes dogs and dislikes writing about himself.

 The race is on to make America the Saudi Arabia of natural gas, but not everyone is in love with the idea of the U.S. becoming a major gas exporter.